gabrieldansereau/betadiversity-hotspots/README.md

 ## Example code

-See in `main.jl` -- this will get up to about 5000 occurrences of the white-tailed jackrabbit in Canada, and output a SDM based on the 19 bioclim variables.
+See in `main.jl` -- this will get up to about 800 occurrences of the american robib (*Turdus migratorius*) in Canada, and display the prediction.
+The output is cropped so that only the values above the 10th percentile are returned.

 ![Example of the SDM][sdm]